Skip to main content

 Teaching about migration

-Course classification
+Course summary

 This course covers an introduction to teaching about migration using a trauma-informed approach, including the tools, knowledge and resources you need to feel confident teaching about migration, even if you have young people with lived experience of migration in the room.